guyettesoftware/Multiverse-Control-System/README.md

 You create a multiverse.
 You create branches.
 Lots of branches.
 You make mistakes.
 So many, that it's overwhelming.
 Things get cluttered.
 So how do we clean them?

 Point of View.
-Point of view allows you to show all the branches you want.
+Point of view allows you to show all the branches you want by using filters.
+We'll start off simple with no filters.

 For example if we create the multiverse...